 The following is an excerpt from a family history prepared by Bernice Blackmon Hartley, niece to Charles Hampton Ellis, cousin of Lily, who was raised by the family.
 Please note that it is transcribed exactly as written.
-Lily (Lilly) and Blockman (Blackman) both appear to have dual spellings.
-Bernice Hartley’s gravestone gives her maiden name as “Blockman,” while Ella Ellis’s gravestone gives her maiden name as “Blackman.”
+Lily (Lilly) and Blackmon (Blackman) both appear to have dual spellings.
+Bernice Hartley’s gravestone gives her maiden name as “Blackmon,” while Ella Ellis’s gravestone gives her maiden name as “Blackman.”

 Portrait includes D. [sic] H. Ellis (1867), first wife, Ella Lenora Blackman, two of three children, Lilly Lee and Janie Maybelle.
 Charles Hampton Ellis, Jr. was born after the photo was taken.
 [A fourth child, Baby Ellis, was born in 1897 and lived just three short days.]